NANA-2016/PROJECT-7/README.md

     On the above screen shots you can note the difference on the <public ip addresses> on the SSH

-   sudo apt update -y &&  sudo apt install apache2 -y
+   'sudo apt update -y &&  sudo apt install apache2 -y'

     the command above is used to install Apache2 server on both servers on both git and git terminus as used  below.